Lorenzo Massa: Explorers of Don Bosco's Argentines

-On Sunday February 28, 1915, the announcement of a hike and camp who performed the Scouts of Argentina came to Argentinian priest Lorenzo Massa.
+On Sunday, February 28, 1915, Argentine priest Lorenzo Massa received the announcement of a hiking and camping event organized by the Scouts of Argentina.
 "Is it possible to join this noble institution with our charism?"
 Massa asked.
 He presented his draft form, with the children of this company, a Children Battalion, for walks and excursions, as had Don Bosco.
 On Sunday March 7, after Mass, the children invited were present to join the Children's Battalion.
 The name originally adopted Child Battalion was the Defenders of the Fatherland, according to the size of each split into nine companies of 30 children.
 Father Vespignani undertook personally to obtain the appropriate approval of the Superior Chapter of the Salesians of Don Bosco.
-Some time later, Father Joseph Vespignani called Father Lorenzo Massa, and said: Let's found Don Bosco's Argentinian Explorers.
+Some time later, Father Joseph Vespignani called Father Lorenzo Massa, and said: Let's found Don Bosco's Argentine Explorers.

 On August 14, 1915, the solemn inauguration of the new school building "Saint Francis of Sales" (homage to Don Bosco on the centenary of his birth), located at the corner where the streets Hipólito Yrigoyen and Yapeyú was placed.
 The President was received at the entrance of the school by the principal of the house, Father Lorenzo Massa, who to greet said: "Today our house is proud to receive his visit, but we'd be more proud if the President of Argentina agreed to be escorted by our scouts, who today make his first official presentation.
 "Thus, for a few minutes the honor guard of the President's Office were not the traditional Regiment of Mounted Grenadiers, but was 40 by the first explorers who wore their new uniforms.